build-week-apis/ill-serve-soup/README.md

 ## EDIT (PUT) Items

+**Access:** All

 URL: /api/items/:id

 This route is restricted - a authorization header with the token its required

 The API does not _require_ every section to be provided.
-Front End architects may choose what is required on their descretion.
+Front End architects may choose what is required on their discretion.
 Here is what a an edit with only the name changed will look like for user 2.
 Name, amount and category is being changed:

 ```

 {
-    "name": "pattato",
+    "name": "potato",
     "amount": 25,
     "unit": "lbs",
     "categoryID": 3